13 FAQs About Entering Car Shows

 Does my vehicle need to be registered for classic car shipping?

-Here’s another surprising fact: your classic car doesn’t have to be registered before shipping, but it should run well enough to get on a trailer under its own power for two reasons.
-First, it costs more to ship non-working classic cars and more second, it doesn’t make a lot of sense to ship a non-working vehicle.
+Here’s another surprising fact: your classic car doesn’t have to be registered before shipping, but it should run well enough to be loaded onto a trailer under its own power for two reasons.
+First, it costs more to ship non-working classic cars, and second, it doesn’t make a lot of sense to ship a non-working vehicle.
 Most car shows require that the vehicles being entered are driveable.

 What are the best options for classic car shipping?